From Leicester Relegation Fight to Promotion Push Explained in Three Players

 Leicester should have kept Wout Faes, Wilfried Ndidi, and Bilal El Khannouss.
 Should not have sold James Justin either, with little or no quality back up.
 Kasey McAteer would also have given more depth to the squad.
 Their presence could have helped the club fight for promotion instead of relegation.
 Faes and El Khannouss left the club on loan, Ndidi was sold for €9.5 million.
+McAteer and Justin also had major fees on their head.
 They were all on running contracts.
 Would have been reluctant to sell James Justin and Kasey McAteer.
-Both would have been in or close to the starting line-up.
+Both would have been in, or close to the starting line-up.

-Instead players such as Hamza Choudhury, Jordan Ayew, Victor Kristiansen and Bobby De Cordova-Reid could have been sold or released.
-They are all fringe and not really contributing much.
+Instead players such as Hamza Choudhury, Jordan Ayew, Victor Kristiansen, Caleb Okoli and Bobby De Cordova-Reid could have been sold or released.
+They are all fringe, and not really contributing much.
 To sell players who are and should be certainties in this Leicester team and keep fringe men to believe they should take over, is something that we have seen, will not work.
-To depend on loan men to fix the results are neither a proper solution.
+Then to depend on loan men to fix the results are neither a proper solution.

-Leicester at the moment have no good understanding of how you build up a relational squad.
+Leicester recruitment policy over the last few years, is a brain dead scenario.
+They have no idea how to build up a squad of correct balance, relation and quality.
 Ndidi, Faes and El Khannouss were 100% certain to play every game with a manager understanding football.
-They were the backbound of this football team, being seen as long term prospects, having contracts on those terms.
+They were and should have been the backbound of this football team.
+They are all on long term deals, so why you decide to ship them out is a riddle.

 We do believe a first team squad should be build up with a certain hierarchy and balance.
-The inability to convince them to stay at Leicester does not look like a proper fight. they were all needed.
+The inability to convince certain quality players to stay at Leicester does not look like a proper fight. they were all needed.
 Jordan James is the only proper signing this season.
-Having him join on loan would have been a great idea and provided more depth in midfield.
+Taking him on loan has been a good midfield addition.

 Goalkeepers: Jacub Stolarczyk, Asmir Begovic, Defenders: Ricardo Pereira, James Justin, Luke Thomas, Jannik Vestergaard, Wout Faes, Ben Nelson, Jaamal Lascelles, Harry Souttar, Midfield: Harry Winks, Louis Page, Wilfred Ndidi, Oliver Skipp, Bilal El Khannouss, Jordan James, Forwards: Patson Daka, Jeremy Monga, Abdul Fatawu, Stephy Mavididi, Kasey McAteer, Jake Evans